pathomkorn/openstack/mitaka/exercise/01-hw-requirements.md

   * Recommended: 2 processors and 2 GB memory plus additional memory capable to run workloads
 * Network interface card
   * 1 NIC card
+> In this exercise, this node will be called as ctrl.podX.openstack.io

 ## Multiple Nodes Topology
 ### OpenStack Controller + KVM/Docker Compute Node